Topics to watch for in Republican debate: inflation, Ukraine, abortion and more

 Tech and social media

-Republicans have been targeting social media companies over their communication with the federal government and their content moderation decisions, alleging that they have been censoring content with an anti-conservative bias.
-The candidates may face questions about those censorship allegations during Wednesday night’s debate.
+Republicans have been targeting social media companies over their communication with the federal government and their content moderation decisions, alleging that they have shown an anti-conservative bias when censoring content.
+The candidates may face questions about those allegations during Wednesday night’s debate.

 Lawmakers on both sides of the aisle have also raised concerns about children’s safety online, both in terms of privacy and the impact on teen mental health.
 That topic may also be addressed.